 Tips for matching disease databases

 · After identifying potential databases, make sure the database partner understands what information is going to be imported and whether the information will be shared one-way or two-way.
-When dealing with agencies outside the health department, you may need to have a written memorandum of understanding.
+When dealing with agencies outside the health department, you may need a written memorandum of understanding.

 · Validation studies should be implemented to determine the accuracy of information, particularly when case definitions differ.